-When it comes to effective privacy screens, Leyland Cypresses mean business!
-This popular tree’s rapid growth ability makes it one of the most frequently planted selections on the market today.
-In favorable conditions it grows 3-5 feet annually!
+When it comes to effective privacy screens, Leyland Cypress Trees mean business!
+This popular tree’s rapid growth makes it one of the most frequently planted Privacy Screen selections on the market today, along with the Green Giant Arborvitae Tree.
+In favorable conditions, this cypress tree grows 3-5 feet annually!
 The foliage fills in quite nicely as well.
-Consequently, when spaced appropriately, expect the Leyland Cypress to form a particularly solid wall, impenetrable to the eye.
+So, when put together appropriately, you should expect it to form a substantial wall, impenetrable to the eye.
 Furthermore, evergreen foliage means that these trees won’t let you down all year long!

-A naturally columnar growth habit means that the Leyland Cypress is perfect for anyone looking for a low-maintenance windbreak or screen.
-In addition, they excel at dampening street noise and will also filter out dust particles and pollution.
+A natural columnar growth habit is perfect for anyone looking for a low-maintenance windbreak or screen.
+In addition, Leyland Cypress trees excel at dampening street noise and will also filter out dust particles and pollution.

-Feathery green foliage lays flat on individual branches. is reliable and appears somewhat fluffy in the landscape.
-This soft texture truly comes through visually once nearing mature heights of 40-60 feet tall and 20 feet wide.
+Feathery green foliage lays flat on individual branches and appears somewhat fluffy in the landscape.
+This soft texture comes through visually once nearing mature heights of 40′-60′ H x 20-25′ W.

-The Leyland Cypress is drought tolerant when established.
-Additionally, they are considered to be rather deer tolerant as their rapid growth makes them difficult for deer to damage in the long-run.
-They are also good for coastal exposure, due to a high salt tolerance.
+It’s quite a drought-tolerant evergreen tree when established.
+Leyland Cypress is considered deer tolerant, as their rapid growth makes it difficult for deer to damage in the long run.
+However, young plants can still fall victim to hungry deer in the winter.
+They are also great for coastal exposure due to their high salt tolerance.

-Leyland Cypresses can be pruned to maintain a desired size and shape, however, the rapid growth habit makes this somewhat difficult to keep up with.
-We recommend giving it space to grow.
+You can prune this evergreen shrub to maintain the desired size and shape; however, the rapid growth habit makes this somewhat difficult to maintain very structured trimming.

 Hardy from USDA Zones 6-10.